This article was first published on June 8, 2017. In the last few years some bison referenced in the original story have passed away.

-Take a stroll through San Francisco’s Golden Gate Park, and you’re bound to come across something interesting.
+This week, San Francisco's Golden Gate Park will be 150 years old.
+In our humble opinion, with with so many treasures across almost 1000 acres, it's arguably one of the best urban parks in the world.
 There’s a pair of windmills that look like they belong in the Dutch countryside, and through an elaborate gate you'll find the oldest public Japanese Tea Garden in the United States.
-But perhaps the wildest treasure in the park is the herd of six American bison.
+But perhaps the wildest treasure in the park is the herd of American bison.

 “What’s the story behind the bison in Golden Gate Park?”